at Maroochy Regional Bushland Botanic Gardens

 (aka bird enthusiasts)

-We suspect that many flora and fauna species present 150 years ago were wiped out during the logging/farming period, and have not reappeared in regrowth bushland areas of the site.
+We suspect that many flora and fauna species present 150 years ago were wiped out during the logging, farming and grazing period, and have not reappeared in regrowth bushland areas of the site.
 However the many flora species now present in the bushland and display garden areas do support many bird species.

-The linked bird pages have some detail about 70+ bird species spotted in the gardens.
-Another 60 bird species were observed by Wildlife Qld's Faunawatch members on 10% or less of their surveys.
-Details of when the species were recorded can be found on the .xlsx spreadsheet, downloadable here.
-A more printer friendly .pdf version (8 pages) is downloadable here.
+The linked bird pages following have some detail about 80+ bird species logged in the gardens.
+Another 50+ bird species were observed by Wildlife Qld's Faunawatch members on 10% or less of their surveys.
+Details of when all species were recorded can be found on the .xlsx spreadsheet, downloadable here.

-A very handy check sheet listing the above species plus a list of species infrequently sighted in the gardens.
-Download a copy here.
+A very handy check sheet listing the species logged includes a list of the species infrequently sighted in the gardens.
+View and/or download a copy here.